armansj/finger_led_control/README.md

 script.py: Main code for hand and face tracking, gesture detection, and socket communication. requirements.txt: Lists all the required libraries for running the script.

+Demo

+Check out the demo of the project on Instagram.